Written by Susan Lane SLCM Keeper of ColourMine

 I only wish you could be near

-but for you my handsome stranger dear
+My handsome stranger dear

-I, only have a tear
+I only have a tear

-My love for you is oh so deep
+My love for you

-And all I can do is weep
+But now all that I can do is weep

-Thank God, it was his will
+It was his will

-That you are my handsome stranger still
+That you are

 I hope, and truly must believe

-That somehow, someday we will be
+Someday we will be

 Together in all eternity

-For in this world, alas,
+For in this world,

-It was not to be
+Alas, that was not to be

 I still miss you

-And all that you could have been
+And all that you

 My Handsome Stranger